RichKMLS/recordwin/README.md

 Use ctrl+C on your terminal to end recording.

 Once the script completes, it will generate a high-quality GIF of the selected window and save it to your system and open it automatically.

+Open an issue if you are having any problems.

+Also, feel free to modify this script to function however you want.